talend-spatial/talend-spatial/INSTALL.md

  * Copy the content of the plugin directory in the plugins directory of TOS
  * Start TOS

+## Run using docker ubuntu image and a vnc server

+ * Follow the included instructions in the `docker` folder

 ## No spatial component in the palette ?

 In configuration/config.ini for osgi.bundles=... property add: